R-Wright-1/academic-kickstart/content/authors/admin/_index.md

 ---

 Hello!
 My name is <strong>Robyn Wright</strong>, and I am currently a <strong>postdoctoral research fellow in the Langille Lab</strong> (Department of Pharmacology, Dalhousie University) where I am investigating the human microbiome in healthy and diseased individuals.
 I recently completed an Association of Commonwealth Universities <strong>Blue Charter Fellowship</strong> (October 2019-April 2020; School for Resources and Environmental Studies, Dalhousie University) in which I carried out a meta-analysis of all studies that characterise the microbial communities that colonise plastics - the <strong>"Plastisphere"</strong>.
 I am interested in <strong>microbial community dynamics and interactions</strong>; how are these communities impacted by different factors of their environments?
 How do they change over time?
 What functions are they capable of carrying out?

+Note that this site is currently a work in progress, but I hope to have everything up and running soon!